NUBIC/ncs_navigator_deployment/chef/cookbooks/ncs_navigator/README.md

 Recipes:

-* `web`: Exposes NCS Navigator applications via a Web server.
+* `app`: Sets up an application server for NCS Navigator.
+* `db_server`: Sets up a database server for NCS Navigator.
-* `devenv`: Configures NCS Navigator applications for development.
+* `devenv`: Configures an NCS Navigator application server for development.

+There are other recipes in this cookbook; however, they're intended to be used by the recipes listed above.
+Use those private recipes at your own risk.

 Requirements
 ============